See you at Duke on June 21st!

 Rachelle Tannenbaum, Anne Arundel Community College

 Bio: Rachelle Tannenbaum is a Professor at Anne Arundel Community College in Arnold, MD.
-She primarily teaches Introduction to Psychology, which is her favorite course by far; she also teaches and is course coordinator for Developmental Psychology.
-She has been actively involved in training and review processes related to online learning and course design, her department’s learning outcomes assessment efforts, and efforts to reshape the curriculum to emphasize access, diversity, equity, and inclusion.
-After 24 years, she's still in love with the fact that she gets paid to spend her time learning new things.
-Her fantastic experiences with the Psych One conference have inspired her to start a similar conference in the mid-Atlantic.
+She primarily teaches Introduction to Psychology, which is her favorite course by far; she also teaches Developmental Psychology.
+She has been actively involved in training and review processes related to online learning and course design, learning outcomes assessment, digital accessibility, and diversity, equity, access, and inclusion.
+After 25 years, she's still in love with the fact that she gets paid to spend her time learning new things.
+Her fantastic experiences with Psych One have inspired her to start a similar conference (MAESTRO Psych) in the mid-Atlantic.

 11:00-11:15 Break